Helskov/GT7-Shaker-for-Android/README.md

 * **⏱️ Advanced Lap Timing:** Integrated lap counter and pace indicators.
 * **🔧 Deep Customization:** Fine-tune collision sensitivity and shaker intensity.
 * **⚡ Zero Lag:** Uses native UDP packets for instant feedback.

+## 🔊 High-Performance Audio Engine
+GT7 Shaker isn't just a visual tool.
+It features a custom-built, low-latency audio engine designed for haptic feedback and real-time sound generation:

+* **Native C++ Integration:** Uses a compiled `libnative_audio.so` library to bypass standard Android audio latency, ensuring your shakers react instantly to in-game events.
+* **Advanced Java Bridge:** Leverages a dedicated Java-based `AudioGenerator` for seamless communication between the telemetry data and the hardware.
+* **Dedicated Background Service:** Powered by a separate Android service, the audio engine continues to run flawlessly even if you switch apps or turn off the screen during long endurance races.

 ---